MaxGhenis/vote/_sources/2022/11/california.md

 * The relationship between brain development and capacity for consciousness and pain ([research of nonhuman animals](https://reducing-suffering.org/is-brain-size-morally-relevant/#Small_brains_matter_more_per_neuron) finds it may not be linear, and in general, research by the Effective Altruism community for prioritizing animal welfare causes would likely be relevant)
 * Medical reasons to believe abortion procedures may or may not involve pain to the fetus
 * Well-being of babies with severe developmental disabilities if they are born
+* Impact of abortion access on total fertility (i.e., do women replace their abortions with other children later?)
 * Societal welfare implications of population growth, overall and with respect to the marginally-aborted
 * The effect of abortion access on the well-being of (would-be) mothers, in the short and long term